IBM/prompt-declaration-language/README.md

 The folder `examples` contains some examples of PDL scripts.
 Several of these examples have been adapted from the LMQL [paper](https://arxiv.org/abs/2212.06094) by Beurer-Kellner et al.

+We highly recommend to use VSCode to edit PDL YAML files.
+This project has been configured so that every YAML file is associated with the PDL grammar JSONSchema.
+This enables the editor to give errors when the yaml deviates from the schema and provides code completion. *Notice that the error messages given in the VS Code editor are more precise than the output of the interpreter when a YAML is ill-formed.*

 The following section is an introduction to PDL.